In a few weeks it will be 25 years since I moved away from Bakersfield, California to Western Kentucky.

 I had gathered my composure pretty well until I saw something on her bulletin board.
 It was a half folded piece of paper with a drawing of the cartoon puppy that she would so often doodle when she was bored.
 But it also had her signature.
 Then underneath that was another signature, this time of her full name.
 Then lastly she had written Dana Millsap.
 I had forgotten how she often would practice signing the name that she was so anxious to have one day.
 A day that never came.
 I felt such a powerful surge of sadness upon seeing this.

-I wanted to stay and spend much more time with Dan and Mary, but I needed to get back on the road.
+I wanted to stay and spend much more time with them, but I needed to get back on the road.
 For me, these two hours were more meaningful than I could have ever possibly imagined them to be.

 For Dana’s parents, I believe it finally gave them the understanding of how much I love their daughter.